Frequently Asked Questions (FAQs)

 EA meetings are a warm and accepting group setting in which to share experiences without fear of criticism.
 EA members come together in weekly mutual support group meetings for the purpose of anyone to share experiences, feelings, strengths, weaknesses and hope with one another working toward recovery from any sort of emotional difficulties.
 Through weekly support meetings, members discover they are not alone in their struggles.
 There are no fees to participate in or attend a meeting.

 The leadership of meetings rotates and are non-professional volunteers with no mental health training.
 The leader's function is to conduct the meeting, ensuring the layout is followed and there are minimal disruptions.
-They are not an authority of the group, the EA program, or from EAI.
-Meetings are either locally in person (face-to-face), accessible remotely (Phone & Chat), or virtually online (FreeConferenceCall, Google Meet, Skype, Zoom, etc.).
+They are not an authority of the group, the EA program, or the EAI office.
+Meetings are either locally in person (face-to-face), remote (Phone & Chat), or virtually online (FreeConferenceCall, Google Meet, Skype, Zoom, etc.).
 Donations are encouraged per EA's 7th Tradition.

 How can I get involved and support EAI?